mwilsnd/SkyrimSE-SmoothCam/README.md

 Setting | Description
 --- | ---
-enableInterp | Enables camera smoothing globally enable3DCrosshair | Enables the raycasted crosshair alwaysUse3DCrosshair | Always use the 3D crosshair, even when not in a combat stance hideNonCombatCrosshair | Hides the crosshair when no weapon is drawn hideCrosshairMeleeCombat | Hides the crosshair when melee weapons are drawn crosshairNPCHitGrowSize | When the 3D crosshair is over an NPC, grow the size of the crosshair by this amount
+enableInterp | Enables camera smoothing globally use3DBowAimCrosshair | Enables the raycasted crosshair while aiming with a bow use3DMagicCrosshair | Enables the raycasted crosshair when magic is equiped hideNonCombatCrosshair | Hides the crosshair when no weapon is drawn hideCrosshairMeleeCombat | Hides the crosshair when melee weapons are drawn crosshairNPCHitGrowSize | When the 3D crosshair is over an NPC, grow the size of the crosshair by this amount